nijikokun/SiteBuilder/src/site/index.md

 # SiteBuilder

 **SiteBuilder** is a flexible in-memory static site generator built in Typescript, with a modular plugin system.
-It allows developers to create static websites from markdown, HTML, or custom templating languages, with customizable content pipelines, collections, and build hooks.
+It allows developers to create static websites from markdown, HTML, or custom templating languages, with customizable content pipelines, collections and build hooks.

 ## Features